javaserializationjacksondeserializationtreemap

 Sorting/retrieving elements with String.CASE_INSENSITIVE_ORDER Comparator

-In your code deserMappings.get("test3"), I'm assuming but I'm not sure, that there might be a misunderstanding in the way you expect the Comparator parameter to work.
-The Comparator String.CASE_INSENSITIVE_ORDER supplied to the constructor is only used to establish an ordering between the elements of the TreeMap, it is not used to treat those elements in a case insensitive way.
-Therefore, when you try to retrieve an element with the key "test3", nothing is returned because there is no value identified by "test3", but there is by "Test3".
-The two strings "test3" and "Test3" are still different strings, because the given Comparator is only used to define the order of how elements should be stored within the TreeMap.
+In the code deserMappings.get("test3"), I'm assuming, but I'm not sure, that there might be a misunderstanding in the way you expect the Comparator to work.
+The Comparator String.CASE_INSENSITIVE_ORDER supplied to the TreeMap's constructor is only used to establish an ordering between the elements.
+It is not used to treat those elements in a case-insensitive way.
+Therefore, when you try to retrieve an element with the key test3, nothing is returned because there is no value identified by test3, but there is by Test3.
+The Comparator doesn't perform a comparison when retrieving elements, but only when storing them.

 Maintaining String.CASE_INSENSITIVE_ORDER Comparator